wharfkit/website/src/lib/guides/SessionKit/getting-started-nodejs-application.md

 order: 11
 ---

-# Getting started: Node.js
+# Getting Started: Node.js

 This guide will cover using the Session Kit to create a simple Node.js script.
-The goal of the script is to establish a Session with the Jungle 4 testnet and perform a simple token transfer to another account.
+The goal of the script is to establish a Session with the Jungle 4 Testnet and perform a simple token transfer to another account.
 Mastering these few concepts will open up the possibilities for a script to interact with any smart contract on any Antelope-based blockchain.

 A completed version of the script this guide will create can be [found here](https://github.com/wharfkit/example-nodejs).

 ## What is the Session Kit?

 The Session Kit provided by Wharf is a suite of tools specifically created to help developers build web-based applications that perform transactions on [Antelope-based blockchains](https://antelope.io).
-It does this through the creation of sessions which are connected to a specific account on the blockchain through a designated wallet plugins.
+It does this through the creation of Sessions which are connected to a specific account on the blockchain through designated wallet plugins.

 ## Project Setup